bubbleran/Telco-Network-Configuration/README.md

 We provide two Docker Compose configurations to suit different needs:
 * **Simulation Environment (RF-Sim mode):** This setup simulates 5G user equipment (e.g., smartphones) connecting to the MX-5G network, ideal for development and testing.
 * **Over-the-Air Environment using USRP (USRP mode):** This mode allows the actual user equipment, such as 5G mobile phones or Quectel modules, to establish an over-the-air (wireless) connections with the  MX-5G.
-Please note that this option necessitates coordination with BubbleRAN for environment provisioning due to the requirement of radio hardware (e.g. USRPs or O-RAN 7.2 RU) and specific modules.
+Please note that this option necessitates coordination with BubbleRAN for environment provisioning due to the requirement of radio hardware (e.g., USRPs or O-RAN 7.2 RU) and specific modules.

-For more [detailed explanation on BubbleRAN environment](https://hackmd.io/@cqJBhbgpTAaFyWlljbNPQQ/HyLxO-Ylge), please refer to the respective README file in the two directories named [5g-sa-nr-sim](./5g-sa-nr-sim/README.md) and [5g-sa-usrp](./5g-sa-usrp/README.md).
+For more [detailed explanation of the BubbleRAN environment](https://hackmd.io/@cqJBhbgpTAaFyWlljbNPQQ/HyLxO-Ylge), please refer to the respective README file in the two directories named [5g-sa-nr-sim](./5g-sa-nr-sim/README.md) and [5g-sa-usrp](./5g-sa-usrp/README.md).

 In our blueprint, you can start and stop the network via the User Interface.
 The [Quickstart guide](#quickstart-guide) section lists the steps to setup the blueprint.